Info for students

 HWS continues to support CSUMB students from a distance through TeleMental Health, TeleMedicine, and Zoom/calls/emails.

 - Mental health support: Call the Personal Growth and Counseling Center (PGCC) at 831-582-3969 to inquire about a brief counseling screening appointment.
-After hours support available by calling the same PGCC number.
+After-hours support is available by calling the same PGCC number.

-- Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions.
-Students can now make a Tele-medicine appointment through the CHC’s online scheduling system.
+- Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions or Make an Appointment.

-- Academic and personal support accommodations: Call Student Disability Resources (SDR) at 831-582-3672 or email to connect with an SDR advisor.
+- Academic and personal support accommodations: Call Student Disability and Accessibility Center (SDAC) (SDR) at 831-582-3672 or email to connect with an SDR advisor.

 - HWS launched You@CSUMB, an anonymous, online well-being platform, to help students engage with a variety of resources.
 This is your space to check in with yourself, set goals, and explore personalized resources created specifically for you.
 You can create a completely confidential account with your campus credentials and begin exploring the portal today.
 Here are just a few of the things that YOU@CSUMB can help with, immediately: